 Bring Lean Improvements to the Administrative Areas of Your Organization!

-BONUS CD!
-Along with this book you receive a CD containing a lean assessment tool, a storyboard template, useful charts, a team charter, forms, reports, and worksheets!
+Along with this book you receive downloadable resources containing a lean assessment tool, a storyboard template, useful charts, a team charter, forms, reports, and worksheets!

 Step 1: Commit to Lean